 “If you think the internet has affected your life, Ethereum will have that same pervasive influence on our communications, on our entire information infrastructure.
 It’s going impact all aspects of our existence

-Building the public Ethereum ecosystem: As scalability and configurable privacy/confidentiality grows on public Ethereum over the next two years, consumers will use their blockchain identity and access point (uPort) to interact with a variety of interesting early stage offerings.
+Building the public Ethereum ecosystem: As scalability and configurable privacy/confidentiality grow on public Ethereum over the next two years, consumers will use their blockchain identity and access point (uPort) to interact with a variety of interesting early stage offerings.

 Including crowdfunding platforms (Weifund), group governance tools (Boardroom), music/film/art content registration and utilization platforms (ujo), wisdom markets (Gnosis), and gaming apps (Virtue Poker)”